 It’s mainly the film’s lack of a higher meaning that dooms it from the greatness found in some of the earlier Kurosawa films.
 Also, Ran suffers from a bit of predictability; not only to anyone who knows King Lear, but in the same manner as The Godfather: Part III.
 When one understands that Hidetora is more of a Mob chieftain than a king, it becomes apparent that with each betrayal by his two oldest sons he, like Michael Corleone, senses that “Just when I thought I was out … they pull me back in.”

 But as a motto for the works of Kurosawa, is such a pull a bad thing?
 I think not.
 Oftentimes, when an artist has been as consistently great as Kurosawa, his bar is set so high in expectation of great things that when one gets merely terrific stuff from him, well, it seems wanting.
 Ran is a film that falls just shy of Kurosawa’s greatest works, but stands leagues above the vast majority of films we all watch.
 If that praise seems faint, then catch it when it falls onto you.

 © Dan Schneider

 RAN (1985).
-Dir.: Akira Kurosawa.
+Director: Akira Kurosawa.
 Cast: Tatsuya Nakadai, Akira Terao, Jinpachi Nezu, Daisuke Ryu, Mieko Harada, Yoshiko Miyazaki, Hisashi Igawa.
-Scr.: Akira Kurosawa, Masato Ide, and Hideo Oguni
+Screenplay: Akira Kurosawa, Masato Ide, and Hideo Oguni

 Note: The views expressed in this article are those of Mr. Schneider, and they may not reflect the views of Alt Film Guide.
 A version of this Ran review was initially posted in January 2010.